The Singles Network Ministries

 I have helped set up and clean up for events and Bible studies.
 I have also helped with the food at cookouts.

-Not as much as I should be helping.
-I have had a couple of events at my parents home—meaning, my parents helped host some things.
-I have helped set up some events like with chairs and things.
-I will be honest and tell you that I don’t know where I fit.
+I haven't been helping as much as I should.
+I’ve had a couple of events at my parents' house—meaning my parents helped host some things.
+I’ve also helped set up some events, like arranging chairs and other things.
+Honestly, I don’t know where I fit in.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

 I am the founder of the Saved Singles Summit and the Single Christians Connect ministries.
-We have a great leadership team, and I am blessed to work with such wonderful and talented people.
+We have an excellent leadership team, and I feel blessed to work with such talented and wonderful people.

 —Gloria G., Baltimore, MD, Single Parent, over 40

 I volunteered with a ministry to teen moms in Lexington, KY, before founding Single Parent Missions 10 years ago.
-Through this ministry, I've had the privilege of speaking around the country and even globally to encourage and equip single parents and envision and mobilize the Church to more intentionally care for single-parent families.
+Through this ministry, I've had the privilege of speaking across the country and even globally to encourage and equip single parents, as well as to inspire and mobilize the Church to care more intentionally for single-parent families.

 —Dawn V., Cody Wy, Former Single Parent (Married)

-Founder of Single Adult Ministry at former Church.
+Founder of Single Adult Ministry at the former Church.

 · Singles Bible Study Teacher